 If you are still worried

 You could make another appointment with your GP if you are concerned they are not taking your symptoms seriously.
 And you should see your GP again if you continue to have symptoms.
+Book another appointment if you have had antibiotics and your symptoms are still there.

 You could print this page and ask your GP to talk it through with you.
 Then you might be able to decide together whether you need to see a specialist.